 Pure… in a sense of no fix or change is needed to heal and return to well-being.

-Simple… in a sense that everyone can do it and no experience of Yoga or meditation is required.
+Simple… in the sense that everyone can do it and no experience of Yoga or meditation is required.

 Direct… in a sense right from the beginning iRest points to and awakens us to who we are: we are already and always wholeness of Pure Being.